rdkcentral/firebolt/apis/pr-feature-high-contrast-ui/manage/VoiceGuidance/index.md

 #### Examples

-Voice guidance speed to 1
+Set the voice guidance to the normal speech rate

 JavaScript: